The Navigation Colliery – Crumlin.

 The Later Years.

-In 1947 the collieries of the United Kingdom were nationalised by the National Coal Board and it seems the Navigation Colliery, Crumlin closed in about 1967.
 The site is still occupied by the ruins of the colliery, the red-brick chimney has a slight twist in it from bottom to top.
+And there is a group currently working to preserve the buildings and its history.